davekinkead/thesis/outline.md

 ## The Limits of Limits

-## The Limits of Limits

-Democracy requires limits to its own power
-Those limits must be specific to democracy's claims Those limits can't be determined democratically
-There are competing, incompatible, non-democratic limits There is no way to reconcile those accounts
-Democracy cannot warrant authority

----

 Democracy requires limits.
 A line in the sand to demarcate what belongs in the realm of the public and what belongs to the private.
 Limits to the scope of its power are essential for a functioning democracy.

 Without constraints to the scope of democratic authority, naked majoritarianism can quickly descend into tyranny.
 As theorists from Aristotle to Acton have observed - power corrupts and absolute power corrupts absolutely.
 History is littered with the debris of states whose popularly elected leaders became despots once elected and whose power was not checked.